kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 **Invariant (agreed with the issue author).** The signal that gates DaemonSet Pod creation transitions at the same moment the kubelet begins rejecting Pod admission.
-Publishing the conditions before terminating Pods is how the design honors it.
+Publishing the conditions before terminating Pods is how the design honors it, and the same ordering holds per tier: the critical-phase condition is published before the kubelet begins terminating, and rejecting, critical Pods.

+**Pre-existing `DrainInProgress`.** If `DrainInProgress` is already `True` when the shutdown signal arrives — set by `kubectl drain`, a maintenance operator, or an administrator — the kubelet writes only `GracefulNodeShutdownInProgress` and leaves the existing entry untouched, so its `reason`, `message`, and `lastTransitionTime` continue to record who initiated the drain and when.
+The reader's AND holds either way.
+The kubelet tracks in memory which conditions it wrote during the current shutdown and, on cancel, resets only those; it does not inspect `reason` to decide.
+This is the one ownership rule alpha carries;
+the general mechanism is [#6430].

 Two more transitions complete the happy path:

 - **Shutdown cancelled.** logind emits `PrepareForShutdown(false)`; the shutdown manager already handles this by re-acquiring the inhibit lock and resuming admission.
-The kubelet sets both conditions `False` on this path.
+The kubelet sets the conditions it wrote for this shutdown to `False` on this path.
-- **Kubelet startup.** The kubelet unconditionally clears lingering `True` values before reporting `Ready`.
-Because shutdown state is in-memory only, a restarted kubelet cannot know it was mid-shutdown; unconditional clearing at startup makes that state loss a non-issue and covers reboot-after-shutdown, crash recovery, and disablement rollback with a single rule. *Resolved in WG (2026-08-17): accepted as the alpha mechanism.*
+- **Kubelet startup.** The kubelet unconditionally sets any lingering `True` value on any of the three conditions to `False` before reporting `Ready`.
+  Because shutdown state is in-memory only, a restarted kubelet cannot know it was mid-shutdown; an unconditional reset at startup makes that state loss a non-issue and covers reboot-after-shutdown, crash recovery, and disablement rollback with a single rule.
+It also resets a `DrainInProgress` another writer set before the reboot; see [Risks and Mitigations](#risks-and-mitigations). *Resolved in WG (2026-08-17): accepted as the alpha mechanism.*

 **Windows.** [KEP-4802] (`WindowsGracefulNodeShutdown`, beta since v1.34) gives Windows nodes the same shutdown manager shape: `ProcessShutdownEvent` in